 A/B Testing With a CLT-Based z-Test

-Here is a working implementation of a two-proportion z-test — the workhorse of online experimentation.
+The following is a working implementation of a two-proportion z-test, which serves as the standard tool of online experimentation.

 import numpy as np